Maercusxch/eJPT_Notes/3_Host & Networking Auditing/01_Auditing Fundamentals.md

 | Compliance Audit | An examination of an organization’s adherence to regulatory requirements and industry standards. | Validates whether the organization meets the necessary compliance criteria and identifies areas for improvement. |
 Access Control | Measures and mechanisms used to regulate who can access specific information or systems and what actions they can perform. | Protects sensitive information from unauthorized access and misuse. |
 | Audit Report | A formal document that presents the findings, conclusions, and recommendations resulting from a security audit. | Communicates audit results and provides guidance for improving security practices. |

+### Security Auditing Process

+**1. Planning and Preparation**

+Define Objectives and Scope: Determine the goals of the audit and the specific systems, processes, and controls to be evaluated.
+Gather Relevant Documentation: Collect policies, procedures, network diagrams, and previous audit reports.
+Establish Audit Team and Schedule: Assemble the audit team and set a timeline for the audit activities.